sdarlington/sdarlington.github.io/content/posts/2008-12-25-happy-holidays-2008.md

     - holiday
 ---

-Wishing you and your family happiness and peace, turkey ((Or spicy pancake if that’s your preference.)) and chocolate this festive season, whatever your faith or lack thereof.
+Wishing you and your family happiness and peace, turkey[^1] and chocolate this festive season, whatever your faith or lack thereof.

 The above image, by the way, was taken in [Reykjavik, Iceland](http://www.zx81.org.uk/travel/iceland.html) a couple of days before Christmas 2006.
+[^1]: Or spicy pancake if that’s your preference.